Jelly Babies: In popular culture

-Jelly Babies were referred to as "those kids’ candies" in an episode of Supercar in 1962, "Operation Superstork".
-In October 1963, as Beatlemania was breaking out, fans of The Beatles in the United Kingdom pelted the band with jelly babies (or, in the United States, the much harder jelly beans) after it was reported that George Harrison liked eating them.
+In October 1963, as Beatlemania was breaking out, fans of the Beatles in the United Kingdom pelted the band with jelly babies (or, in the United States, the much harder jelly beans) after it was reported that George Harrison liked them.

-In the television programme Doctor Who, jelly babies were often mentioned in the classic series, as a confection The Doctor, an alien time traveller, favoured.
-They were first seen being consumed by the Second Doctor but they became most associated with Tom Baker’s Fourth Doctor, who had the predilection for offering them to strangers to defuse tense situations (and, in one episode, bluffing an opponent into believing them a weapon).
-The Sixth, Seventh, Eighth, Eleventh and Twelfth Doctors, as well as the nemesis of the Doctor, The Master, also offered them up, in different episodes.
-In the series, they were often identified simply, by the fact the Doctor (and later the Master) usually carried them around, in a white paper bag.
+Beginning in the Second Doctor era of the popular British science fiction television series Doctor Who, but especially during that of Tom Baker's Fourth Doctor, jelly babies were frequently featured as a plot device in which the Doctor would attempt to ease an awkward moment or prevent potential conflict with an unfamiliar being by offering, "would you like a jelly baby?"

-In the series by Terry Pratchett, Discworld, the country of Djelibeybi (a pun on "jelly baby", but putatively meaning "Child of the (River) Djel", and possibly derived from Djellaba), is the Discworld's analogue of Ancient Egypt.
+In the series by Terry Pratchett, Discworld, the country of Djelibeybi (a pun on "jelly baby", but putatively meaning "Child of the (River) Djel", and possibly derived from djellaba), is the Discworld's analogue of Ancient Egypt.
 The main setting of Pyramids, Djelibeybi is about two miles (3200 m) wide, along the 150-mile (240 km) length of the Djel.

-In the episode Ottery St. Mary of the BBC Radio programme Cabin Pressure (season 3, episode 4), pilots Martin and Douglas perform a “pre-flight check” bit while preparing to drive Martin’s removals van to Devon.
-After cross-checking doors, seatbelts, and the piano the crew are delivering, Douglas continues the check, asking “Jelly Babies?”, followed by the sound of a bag crinkling as Martin replies, “Jelly Babies to manual”.

-Australian singer, Alison Hams, released the "Jelly Baby Song" in May 2013 – its content alluding to the consumption of jelly babies by Type 1 Diabetics to overcome hypoglycaemic episodes – as a way to raise awareness for Type 1 Diabetes, for JDRF Australia (Juvenile Diabetes Research Foundation) who sell specially packaged jelly babies, as the focus of their annual campaign "Jelly Baby Month".
+The Australian singer Alison Hams released the "Jelly Baby Song" in May 2013 – its content alluding to the consumption of jelly babies by Type 1 Diabetics to overcome hypoglycaemic episodes – as a way to raise awareness for Type 1 Diabetes, for JDRF Australia (Juvenile Diabetes Research Foundation) who sell specially packaged jelly babies, as the focus of their annual campaign "Jelly Baby Month".

 A popular school chemistry experiment, is to put them in a strong oxidising agent, and see the resulting spectacular reaction.
 The experiment is commonly referred to as "screaming jelly babies".

 A poll of 4,000 adults in Britain voted jelly babies their sixth favourite sweet in August 2009.
-Jelly Babies are the favourite snack of the British children's sitcom character Basil Brush, a puppet fox.
+Jelly Babies are the favourite snack of Basil Brush, a British fox puppet.

-In the 2018 film Johnny English Strikes Again, the titular character (played by Rowan Atkinson) carries a box of jelly babies with him, but they are actually disguised explosives, as in said context, "jelly" is actually short for gelignite, and they blow up whoever eats them.
+In the 2018 film Johnny English Strikes Again, Johnny English, played by Rowan Atkinson, carries a box of jelly babies with him, but they are actually disguised explosives, as in said context, "jelly" is actually short for gelignite, and they blow up whomever eats them.